kalenoyphanith/Kalen-Oyphanith-Portfolio/README.md

 Mobile Design/Development | Oct 2021

 - A web app that displays VALORANT (an firt-person-shooter game from RIOT) characters, their description, and their abilities.
-- Coded in JavaScript and HTML/CSS
+- Coded in JavaScript and HTML/CSS.
-- Use of local storage to navigate between pages
+- Use of local storage to navigate between pages.
-- Media query used since it was aimed to be on mobile devices
+- Media query used since it was aimed to be on mobile devices.
 - View my code: [Repo on Github][valorantwebapp].

 <hr>